nabin98rana/fez/README.md

   [1]: http://www.jetbrains.com/phpstorm/
   [2]: http://www.jetbrains.com/phpstorm/documentation/phpstorm_banners/phpstorm1/phpstorm468x60_violet.gif (Smart IDE for PHP development with HTML, CSS &amp; JavaScript support)

 Fez is a PHP / MySQL front end to the Fedora repository software.
 It is developed by the University of Queensland Library as an open source project.

 We will add more to github markdown wiki documentation soon, please see [https://github.com/uqlibrary/fez/wiki](https://github.com/uqlibrary/fez/wiki "Wiki") for updates.

 # Development quick start

 Add the following to your hosts file:

-    127.0.0.1    dev-fez.library.uq.edu.au
+    127.0.0.1    dev-fez.library.uq.edu.au fezdb

+If you are using docker-machine, replace the 127.0.0.1 with the result of `docker-machine ip fez-vm`

 Create the data directories: